AnuskaBiswas/Music-Player/README.md

-# Music-Player
+# Musikalis_22-06-24
-Building a music player using HTML CSS JavaScript .
-The website is completely responsive in nature
+Learn how to create a stunning, fully responsive music landing page using HTML, CSS, and JavaScript!